-- Unusual Psychiatric Injury e.g. Somatisation Disorder and Hysterical Conversion Syndrome
+- Unusual Psychiatric Injury e.g. Somatisation Disorder and Hysterical Coversion Syndrome

 - Fatal accidents

-Pankaj is also a national lecturer in Personal Injury and is on the CLT (Wilmington Group) panel of lecturers.
-He has been guest lecturer at the Royal Society of Medicine on the subject Chronic Pain and CRPS and at the Peterhouse Annual Medico-legal Conference in Cambridge.
-He is due to lecture to the British Pain Society in Birmingham in May 2017.
+Pankaj is also a national lecturer in personal Injury and published multiple author.
+He has written several books on Subtle Brain Injury and Chronic Pain.
+He is writing his third book on Catastrophic Brain Injury.
+He has been guest lecturer at the Royal Society of Medicine on the subject of Chronic Pain and CRPS and at the Peterhouse Annual Medico-legal Conference in Cambridge, and the International Birmingham Pain Forum.

 A v B – Successfully secured a settlement of around £2.2m at JSM for a catastrophically injured Claimant in his late 50’s.
 The Claimant had been substantially brain damaged, profoundly affecting his speech.
 He also suffered upper and lower limb injuries which affected his mobility.

-C v D – Acting as sole counsel (no QC) for a high net worth motor-biker with profound brain injuries as a result of a road traffic accident with a car.
+C v D – Acted for a high net worth motor-biker with profound leg injuries as a result of a road traffic accident with a car.
 Claim settled for £1.2m – provisional and contingent on their not being an amputation in future.

-R – Acting for the Defendant (no QC) against Leading Counsel in a Complex alleged brain injury case still ongoing where the claimant was struck in an accident at work.
-Likely claim in excess of £2m.
+R – Acting for the Defendant against Leading Counsel in a Complex Brain Injury case where the claimant was struck in an accident at work.
+Settled at £1.9 million.

-D – Acting for the Claimant in a severe case of Complex Regional Pain Syndrome arising out of a modest RTA.
+D – Acted successfully for the Claimant in a severe case of Complex Regional Pain Syndrome arising out of a modest RTA.
 The case illustrates the importance of provisional damages in CRPS cases due to the risk of spreading. £550,000 provisional damages settlement.

-M – Acting for the Defendant insurers at an early stage in an alleged CRPS case with a likely claim of over £1m.
+M – Acted for the Defendant insurers from an early stage in an alleged CRPS case with a claim of over £2m.
+Settled at £350,000